 3.3.
 Behavioral results (690 words)

 Best-fitting multilevel linear modeling included a random-subject intercept, as well as a main effect of condition and phase.
 Predicting correct responses on a single-trial basis with multilevel linear modeling indicated the expected task effect under reversal (p < 0.001) and in the second stable phase (p < 0.001).
 For both phases, correct responses decreased with respect to the first reference phase.
 Furthermore, there was a main effect of condition (p = 0.020), suggesting that participants' correct responses subtly increased with a 1.13 higher chance for correct responses under stress (see Table 1 and Supplement: Figure S1).
+As becomes apparent in Figure 4.2 the effects of stress on correct responses were quite heterogenous with high interindividual variability.
 These results were supported by a significant main effect (p = 0.030) of stress when physiological stress level (AUC) was used as a continuous predictor instead of experimental condition (see Supplementary Table S-A).
-In this model task effects were again significant for the reversal phase (p < 0.001) as well as the stable phase (p < 0.001).
+In this model, task effects were again significant for the reversal phase (p < 0.001) as well as the stable phase (p < 0.001).
 Regarding win-stay behavior, best-fitting multilevel linear modeling included a random-subject intercept, as well as a main effect of condition and phase.
 Task effects of reversal phase (p < 0.001) and stable phase (p < 0.001) were significant, but not experimental condition (p = 0.22).
 Similarly, lose-switch behavior resulted in significant task effects of reversal phase (p < 0.001) and stable phase (p < 0.001), but not experimental condition (p = 0.73) (see Supplementary Tables S-B and S-C).

 Table 1 Multilevel linear modeling results of the winning model predicting correct responses